shiquan/bcfanno/docs/source/build_config.rst

 ::

    {
-        "id":"configure ID and version",
+        "id":"configure ID and version", // optional
-        "author":"author of this configure file",
+        "author":"author of this configure file", // optional "ref":"path to reference",  // fasta format and be indexed with samtools faidx, FLKSEQ tag will be generated if ref is set
-        "ref":"hg19",  // hg19 or hg38
         "hgvs":{
            "gene_data":"/opt/databases/refgene/hg19_refgene.tsv.gz",
            "refseq":"/opt/databases/refgene/refMrna.fa.gz",